Physical activity in the workplace

 Resources to help your employees become more physically active

-Here are some toolkits, ideas, tips and campaigns to help encourage your employees to become more physically active:
+Below are some toolkits, ideas, tips and campaigns to help encourage your employees to become more physically active.

 Business in the Community has partnered with Public Health England to produce this simple and informative toolkit.
 It aims to help employers of all sizes to achieve a healthier working environment, by encouraging staff to eat well and move more.

-This year’s event takes place on the 8 August 2019.
+This year’s event takes place on 4 August 2022.
 So why not encourage your employees to dust off their old bike and get ready to join in the UK’s biggest one-day celebration of cycle commuting.

-On the 26 April 2019, workers across Britain are being encouraged to: Wiggle it, Waggle it, Just don’t sit on it!
+On 28 April 2022, workers across Britain were encouraged to 'wiggle it, waggle it, just don’t sit on it'!

-The On Your Feet Britain Challenge is a national awareness day to get 1 million office workers to unite together to participate in a variety of fun and simple activities to get workers to #SitLess and #MoveMore at work.
+The challenge is a national awareness day to get 1 million office workers to unite together to participate in a variety of fun and simple activities to get workers to #SitLess and #MoveMore at work.
 It’s free to sign up.

 Get in touch

-Let us know the great things that your business is doing in relation to physical activity by emailing Emailing Workplace Health
+Let us know the great things that your business is doing in relation to physical activity by emailing Workplace Health.